 APFS driver date connects APFS driver with the calendar release date.
-Older versions of APFS drivers may contain unpatched vulnerabilities, which can be used to inflict harm on your computer.
+Older versions of APFS drivers may contain unpatched vulnerabilities, which can be used to inflict harm to the computer.
 This option permits restricting APFS drivers to only recent releases.